compose-spec/compose-spec/04-version-and-name.md

 prefer the most recent schema at the time it has been designed.

 Compose validates whether it can fully parse the Compose file.
-If some fields are unknown, typically because the Compose file was written with fields defined by a newer version of the specification, you'll recieve a warning message.
+If some fields are unknown, typically because the Compose file was written with fields defined by a newer version of the specification, you'll receive a warning message.
 Compose offers options to ignore unknown fields (as defined by ["loose"](01-status.md#requirements-and-optional-attributes) mode).

 ## Name top-level element